Rishabh672003/dotfiles/.config/zsh/README.md

 ## startup-time

-i have tried to worked on the startup time and it's around 300ms to 400ms.
-If you know how to reduce it please open a pr
+i have tried to worked on the startup time and it varies around 200ms to 400ms.
+If you know how to reduce it please open a pr, i would very much appreciate it

 ![image](https://user-images.githubusercontent.com/53911515/201516321-68531705-211e-4bbd-a5dc-eec93801b3e9.png)